cadbox1/use-promise/README.md

 # UsePromise

-A React hook makes it easy to handle promise states.
+A React hook that makes it easy to handle the state of promises.

 ## 🚀 Demo